 A coverage radius is calculated for both the victim link and the interfering link.
 It is the for the victim link (VLR-VLT) and the for the interfering link (ILR-ILT) (see Annex A13.1).
 The receivers will be randomly deployed within the area centred on the transmitter and delimited by the coverage radius if the non-correlated option is selected.

 Three different modes are available for calculating the maximum radius .

-User-defined radius option allows you to enter the maximum radius directly (See Annex A13.1.1);
+User-defined radius allows directly entering the maximum radius (See Annex A13.1.1);